bsdpot/potluck/dmarc-report/README.md

 `parsedmarc` will produce CSV/JSON output from the relevant mailbox folder in the destination folder selected for /mnt.

-This information can be submitted to the local `zincsearch` instance, a low footprint, non-java, `elasticsearch` clone.
+This information can be submitted to the local `opensearch` instance, an `elasticsearch` clone.

 It is currently expected that this jail will run on an internal IP with no remote access.

-The display of the report using `zincsearch` data is pending, likely local Grafana with imported dashboard.

 The flavour includes a local ```consul``` agent instance to be available that it can connect to (see configuration below).
 You can e.g. use the [consul](https://potluck.honeyguide.net/blog/consul/) ```pot``` flavour on this site to run ```consul```.
 You can also connect to this host and ```service consul restart``` manually.